hummingbot/hummingbot/documentation/docs/operation/config-files.md

 The template configuration files can be found here: [Config Templates](https://github.com/CoinAlpha/hummingbot/tree/master/hummingbot/templates).

-<Callout
-  type="warning"
+!!! warning
-  body="Exit Hummingbot and ensure it is not running when you modify the config files.
-Changes will take effect the next time Hummingbot is started."
+    Exit Hummingbot and ensure it is not running when you modify the config files.
+Changes will take effect the next time Hummingbot is started.
-/>

 ## Strategy-specific Files